mike42/gfx-php/docs/api/rgbrasterimage.rst

 .. php:class:: RgbRasterImage

-  .. php:method:: getWidth ()
+  .. php:method:: getWidth () -> int

     Get the width of the image in pixels.

-    :returns: int The width of the image in pixels.
+    :returns: int -- The width of the image in pixels.

-  .. php:method:: getHeight ()
+  .. php:method:: getHeight () -> int

     Get the height of the image in pixels.

-    :returns: int The height of the image in pixels.
+    :returns: int -- The height of the image in pixels.

-  .. php:method:: getRasterData ()
+  .. php:method:: getRasterData () -> string

     Get a binary string representing the underlying image data.
 The formatting of this data is implementation-dependent.

-    :returns: string A binary string representation of the raster data for this image.
+    :returns: string -- A binary string representation of the raster data for this image.

   .. php:method:: getMaxVal ()

-  .. php:method:: getPixel (int $x, int $y)
+  .. php:method:: getPixel (int $x, int $y) -> int

     Get the value of a given pixel.
 The meaning of the integer value of this pixel is implementation-dependent.